-Who do you live with?
+For over a decade, acclaimed artist Judy Gelles has interviewed and photographed more than 300 fourth grade students around the world.
+She asked them each three questions: Who do you live with?
 What do you wish for?
 What do you worry about?

 In all of the portraits across the spectrum of countries, the children are presented as individuals; however, their stories speak to greater pervasive truths and challenges within our society.
-Told in their own words, these children’s stories touch on some of our most pressing social issues and common human experiences.

 The Fourth Grade Project connects viewers locally and globally, bridging cultural differences by fostering a strong, tolerant, and global student community.
 The project helps to decrease isolation and prejudice while asserting that every person’s story matters.

 The Fourth Grade Project is a program of ExhibitsUSA, a national division of Mid-America Arts Alliance with Texas Commission on the Arts and The National Endowment for the Arts.

 The Bullock Museum, a division of the Texas State Preservation Board, is funded by Museum members, donors, and patrons, the Texas State History Museum Foundation, and the State of Texas.